kottans/frontend/test10.md

 As a user I would like to:

 * enter name of the city or it's postcode and get weather cast in this city
-* choose period of the weather cast: today, tomorrow, week, two weeks
+* choose period of the weather cast: today, tomorrow, week
 * choose units — Celsius or Fahrenheit
 * have a list of favorite cities.
 By selecting favorite city from the list, I want to see weather cast in it